AdaCore/libadalang/dev_manual/dev_doc.rst

   :langkit_doc:`Langkit's documentation <properties_dsl.html>`.

 Name resolution is implemented with both environment specifications and the properties DSL.
-Libadalang developpers first define how lexical environments are built, and then use the properties DSL to query them, build equations and then solve equations: their solutions are the results of name resolution.
+Libadalang developers first define how lexical environments are built, and then use the properties DSL to query them, build equations and then solve equations: their solutions are the results of name resolution.